mnit-rtmc/iris/docs/hashtags.md

 - [Message patterns] can have a **compose** hashtag
 - [Message lines] can have a **restrict** hashtag
-- [DMS actions] use hashtags to select affected signs
+- [Device actions] use hashtags to associate devices
 - [Alert configurations] and [alert messages]
 - [Lane-use MULTI] indications
 - [Permissions] can restrict access by hashtag